 A job posting or job listing is essentially an advertisement that’s meant to sell candidates on the job.
 The ad needs to entice the job seeker to have them think, “Whoa, this job sounds great, I want to be doing that!”
-But because employers are usually so close to the position they need to fill or how their organization operates, businesses often miss the mark when it comes to crafting job advertisements.
+But sometimes because employers are so close to the position they need to fill or how their organization operates, businesses might miss the mark when it comes to crafting job advertisements.

 1. The job titles are obscure or too creative